How Reliable are Bootstrap-based Heteroskedasticity Robust Tests?: Numerical results

 The results of the two-step procedure described in Section \ref{sec:comp} are summarized in Figure \ref{fig:p} in the form of $6$ plots corresponding to the six combinations of the three settings A, B, and C, and of the two values for $\alpha $ ($\alpha \in \{0.05,0.1\}$).
 In each plot, the vertical dashed line intersects the axis at $\alpha $, the lower (upper, respectively) horizontal dashed line intersects the axis at $\alpha $ (at $ 3\alpha $, respectively).

-For every combination of the setting and the value of $\alpha $, the plot is obtained as follows: for every bootstrap-based test procedure (i.e., combination of test statistic and bootstrap scheme), a null rejection probability is plotted against a corresponding $\vartheta $.
-The black dots correspond to test procedures for which Step 2 terminated without starting a second set of searches (which was the case for the vast majority of procedures, see Footnote \ref{FN_vast} in Appendix \ref{App compu}).
-The red dots correspond to the remaining (exceptional) test procedures for which further null rejection probabilities were computed in Step 2.
+For every combination of the setting and the value of $\alpha $, the plot is obtained as follows: for every bootstrap-based test procedure (i.e., combination of test statistic and bootstrap scheme), a null rejection probability is plotted against a corresponding $\vartheta $ indicated by a black or red circle.
+The black circles correspond to test procedures for which Step 2 terminated without starting a second set of searches (which was the case for the vast majority of procedures, see Footnote \ref{FN_vast} in Appendix \ref{App compu}).
+The red circles correspond to the remaining (exceptional) test procedures for which further null rejection probabilities were computed in Step 2.

-For all test procedures corresponding to black dots with $\vartheta <\alpha $ , the reliability check applied in Step 1 guarantees that the corresponding null rejection probability found in Step 1 is greater than $0.4$.
+For all test procedures corresponding to black circles with $\vartheta <\alpha $, the reliability check applied in Step 1 guarantees that the corresponding null rejection probability found in Step 1 is greater than $ 0.4 $.
 Note that these null rejection probabilities do \emph{not} coincide with the sizes of the respective tests, which actually all are equal to $1$ by our theoretical results; they are only lower bounds for the size that are reported for completeness.
-For all black dots with $\vartheta \geq \alpha $, the null rejection probabilities are not less than $3\alpha $, which can be gathered from an inspection of the plots (and which is so by construction of the two-step procedure, see Section \ref{sec:stp2} in Appendix \ref{App compu}); hence, they are much too large compared to the nominal significance level $ \alpha $.
-A bootstrap-based test procedure corresponding to a black dot hence \textquotedblleft fails the worst-case check\textquotedblright\ (in the setting and for the $\alpha $ considered), because a scenario (i.e., $k$ and $q$) and a corresponding design matrix has been found for which the size of the test is $1$, or is exceedingly large, i.e., larger than or equal to $ 3\alpha $.
+For all black circles with $\vartheta \geq \alpha $, the null rejection probabilities are not less than $3\alpha $, which can be gathered from an inspection of the plots (and which is so by construction of the two-step procedure, see Section \ref{sec:stp2} in Appendix \ref{App compu}); hence, they are much too large compared to the nominal significance level $\alpha $.
+A bootstrap-based test procedure corresponding to a black circle hence \textquotedblleft fails the worst-case check\textquotedblright\ (in the setting and for the $\alpha $ considered), because a scenario (i.e., $k$ and $q$) and a corresponding design matrix has been found for which the size of the test is $1$, or is exceedingly large, i.e., larger than or equal to $3\alpha $.